Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 ## Player Homes

 In addition to the [Creation Club houses](https://en.uesp.net/wiki/Skyrim:Houses#Creation_Club_HousesCC), I've added a few custom player homes.
-Some of them will require you to use the spell from [Hearthfire Multiple Adoptions](https://www.nexusmods.com/skyrimspecialedition/mods/3862) if you want your family to move in.
+Some of them will require you to use the power from [Hearthfire Multiple Adoptions](https://www.nexusmods.com/skyrimspecialedition/mods/3862) if you want your family to move in: in the wheel menu, select `Bless Home`.

+- [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) is a small vault in the Throat of the World for storing away all those sketchy arcane objects in a safe location away from innocent people and your family.
+Only accessible with Clear Skies shout.
 - [Mörskom Estate](https://www.nexusmods.com/skyrimspecialedition/mods/33408) is a large player home situated on the hillside of Dawnstar.
 The mod comes with a short quest to acquire the home before the player will need to restore the building to its former glory, including the exterior and interior.
 Depending on your play style, Mörskom can be rebuilt using skill and materials or paid workers.
 - [Stormwatch Castle](https://www.nexusmods.com/skyrimspecialedition/mods/65088) is a smaller castle/home east of Whiterun.
 It can be purchased for 35,000 gold by interacting with the "For Sale" sign at the door.
 - [Riverside Lodge](https://www.nexusmods.com/skyrimspecialedition/mods/9567) is a picturesque and fully equipped player home between Whiterun and Riverwood.
 You can find the key in the chest ouside the front door.
 This is a good starter home, as it's technically free.
+- [Viking's Longhouse](https://www.nexusmods.com/skyrimspecialedition/mods/10860) is a nordic themed player home near Windhelm, simple yet cozy for a nord warrior.
+- [Elysium Estate](https://www.nexusmods.com/skyrimspecialedition/mods/4119) is a mid-sized, lore friendly home located near Whiterun for you, or with family and followers.
+Full of foliage, fountains, features to customize, optional displays, crafting and plenty more.